 Just as you’re advised to brush your teeth regularly, companion animals also need a dental routine to keep their teeth and gums healthy.
 The ASPCA says dental disease can lead to heart and kidney problems and expensive procedures.
-Discuss with your veterinarian what products would be best for your furry friend.
+Speak with your veterinarian about preventative dental products and cleaning techniques for your furry friend.

 Protect against parasites:

 This is so important!
-In Ontario, ticks especially are active during more months of the year, and can transmit the agent causing Lyme disease.
-The ASPCA says flea and tick infestations can cause a variety of medical problems from minor skin irritations to life-threatening blood loss, which can be costly to treat.
+Specifically in Ontario, ticks are active during more months of the year, and can transmit the agent causing Lyme disease.
+The ASPCA says flea and tick infestations can cause a variety of medical problems, from minor skin irritations to, in severe cases, life-threatening blood loss.
 Consult your veterinarian for the best medication for your companion animal.

 Toss the cigarettes: